pineunity/apmec/doc/source/contributor/development.environment.rst

 ====================================

-This page describes how to setup a working Python development environment that can be used in developing Tacker on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with Git and Gerrit, which is a code repository mirror and code review toolset , however if you aren't please see `this Git tutorial`_ for an introduction
+This page describes how to setup a working Python development environment that can be used in developing Apmec on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with Git and Gerrit, which is a code repository mirror and code review toolset , however if you aren't please see `this Git tutorial`_ for an introduction